 Park is their story

 Nurse Susan Bailey, only 32, died in August 1847 of the ‘fever’.
-Though we have much yet to learn about Bailey she is nevertheless representative of those medical workers who put themselves in harm’s way in the treatment of the sick and dying in the summer of 1847.
+Though we have much yet to learn about Nurse Bailey, she is nevertheless representative of those medical workers who put themselves in harm’s way in the treatment of the sick and dying in the summer of 1847.

 Emigrant Agent, Edward McElderry.
-McElderry was responsible for coordinating the initial reception of the destitute and often gravely ill Irish migrants who arrived each day by the hundreds in Toronto on Dr. Rees’ Wharf.
-Like Grasett and Bailey, McElderry succumbed to ‘fever’ on the 29th October 1847.
+McElderry was responsible for coordinating the initial reception of the destitute and often gravely-ill Irish migrants who arrived each day by the hundreds in Toronto on Dr. Rees’ Wharf.
+Like Dr. Grasett and Nurse Bailey, McElderry succumbed to ‘fever’ on the 29th October 1847.